goharbor/harbor/docs/1.10/administration/configuring-replication/create-replication-rules.md

 1. Optionally select the Override checkbox to force replicated resources to replace resources at the destination with the same name.
 1. Click **Save** to create the replication rule.

+## What to Do Next

+After you create a replication rule, see [Running Replication Manually](manage-replications.md).